c6o/docs/content/archive/app-service.md

 Open issues for discussion:

-- This implies that the Traxitt Store and AMS may also need a way to manage users (CRUD) and perhaps API keys.
+- This implies that the CodeZero Store and AMS may also need a way to manage users (CRUD) and perhaps API keys.
 Do we want a separate service for this?
 Can we leverage external authentication systems for this, or point to an org's LDAP server?
-- Are we just controlling the capabilities of the Traxitt Store and AMS or visibilty and access control of the apps themselves?
+- Are we just controlling the capabilities of the CodeZero Store and AMS or visibilty and access control of the apps themselves?
 - Related to above, applications installed with the system will often have their own access control.
-Will we layer Traxitt User access control on top somehow?
+Will we layer CodeZero User access control on top somehow?
 Perhaps using a proxy (we did this for Node-RED)?
 How then would we map our users/roles to the applications?
 Would they need to log in twice?
 - For an MVP suggest all authenticated users will be admins, and we'll assume installed applications (e.g. mongodb, dashboards) will manage their own access control separately.

 ## Example Use Cases

-### 1. Bootstrapping Traxitt
+### 1. Bootstrapping CodeZero

-The user will bootstrap the Traxitt system using either the CLI or using the Traxitt Hub.
+The user will bootstrap the CodeZero system using either the CLI or using the CodeZero Hub.

 The customer will provision their k8s cluster on any cloud such as Digital Ocean, AWS, Azure or Google Cloud.
 Once provisioned, they will retrieve their kubernetes configuration file.